SamPom100/UnusualVolumeDetector/README.md

 - Get my script from GitHub
 - Open the script in your IDE and install all required dependancies by typing pip install -r requirements.txt into the IDE's terminal.
 You can get to the the terminal on VSC by pressing CMD and ` at the same time.
 - Run the market_scanner.py and it will print out results into the terminal
-- You can also graph any ticker's volume in grapher.py

 ### Controlling the Script
 - Line 21 controls the amount of months of historical volume the script gets